timwood0/voter-info/README.md

 This tool contains two main facets, or executable entry-points, one to tweet voter info by U.S. states and territories, the other to tweet mutual followers asking them to search up and retweet the voter-info tweets.
-It includes a driver script, `tweet_vi`, to automate tweeting to many states, or repeatedly to a single state, or to mutual followers, or to a list of users.
+It includes a driver script, `tweet_vi`, to automate tweeting to many states, or repeatedly to a single state, or to mutual followers, or to a list of users, separated by computed delay intervals.
+The delays can occur either before or after the tweets.

 The `campaign` argument refers to configurations of campaign-specific data found in `campaigns.xml` in the top-level directory, a resource file you create.
 You can use `campaigns-template.xml` as a guideline to the configuration schema.